How to Fix “401 Unauthorized Access” Error? [7 Methods]

 5. Disable WordPress Plugins

-Especially, security plugins have a reputation for causing these types of problems.
-These plugins are designed to block access and return a 401 error message if they detect any suspicious activity.
+These security plugins are notorious for causing such type of issues.
+These are specially built and designed to block any suspicious activity found and return a 401 error message.

-Another possibility is that there may be compatibility issues with certain plugins.
-Some plugins can conflict with your website and trigger such issues.
-In such cases, the best course of action is to disable all the installed WordPress plugins and check if this resolves the issue.
+Another possibility can be, incompatibility issues.
+Some WordPress plugins can conflict with your website and trigger such errors.
+If this is the cause, the best thing you can do is to disable all the installed WordPress plugins and check if this fixes the issue.

 Step 1: Log in to your WordPress admin dashboard